 Central Avenue School hosts a Frequent Biker/Walker Program to encourage students to walk or bike to school.
 Students wear the frequent biker/walker punch cards on their backpacks, and teachers punch their cards on Wednesday if they walked or biked that day.
 Once filled, these punch cards act as raffle entries for prizes provided by the PTO.
-TransOptions began this program at the beginning of the 2016-2017 school year and it has continued through the 2017-2018 school year.
+Avenues in Motion began this program in 2016 and ran up until the pandemic in 2020.
+The program is being revived in the spring of 2024.